B-BOY4557/Atempting-to-inprove-Eaglercraft1.5.2/README.md

 progress:

-finding texture files
+finding texture files.

-replaceing links and fuctions
+replaceing links and fuctions.

-trying to research how to make this work on a desktop and use the cpu,gpu and ram. not web gl and some cpu and 1.5gb of ram
+trying to research how to make this work on a desktop and use the cpu,gpu and ram. not web gl and some cpu and 1.5gb of ram.